Enchilada Casserole

 Pre-heat oven to 425º

-Lightly sauté the onion in a small pan with the avocado oil or filtered water while prepping the other veggies.
+Lightly sauté the onion in a small pan with 2 tablespoons filtered water while prepping the other veggies.

-In a 9” x 13” baking dish, pour one of the packets of enchilada sauce and place 6 tortillas over the sauce.
+In a 9” x 13” baking dish, pour in one of the packets of enchilada sauce or half your homemade sauce and place 6 tortillas over the sauce.

-Cover the tortillas with the above bean and veggie mixture and cover this with 6 more tortillas and the other packet of enchilada sauce.
+Cover the tortillas with the above bean and veggie mixture and cover this with 6 more tortillas and the other packet or remaining amount of enchilada sauce.

 Remove from oven and let cool for 20 minutes.
 Then serve.
 The cooling makes it easy to cut into pieces and serve.